mckaywrigley/chatbot-ui-lite/README.md

 # A fork of Chatbot UI Lite using Langchain to further simplify it
+I will also try to add some extra features to it.
 # Chatbot UI Lite

 A simple chatbot starter kit for OpenAI's chat model using Next.js, TypeScript, and Tailwind CSS.